spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 #.
 Repeat the above procedure to create a Data Store called ‘output’.

 #.
-Create a database for the ‘input‘ Data Store.
+Create a database for the ‘input‘ Data Store:

    #.
 Select the `input` Data Store item in the *Design View* to show the *Data Store Properties*
       (on the right side of the window, usually).